-The commodity markets grew rapidly in medieval Europe, and at the time, commodity markets were the best way to distribute labor, land, goods, and capital across the region.
+The commodity markets grew rapidly in medieval Europe, and at the time, commodity markets were the best way to distribute labour, land, goods, and capital across the region.
 Merchants would eagerly accept gold in exchange for goods as they could use gold throughout most of the world.

 In the 1500s, with the emergence of stock exchanges, commodity markets grew and evolved.